github99er/DynamicArrayStack/Description.md

 - Using a dynamic array prevents overallocation of program memory
 - If overallocated, then program runs slower than necessary

+### One Downside of a Dynamic Array ###
+Time complexity describes the time it takes for an operation to execute.
+The stack operation's pop, contains, and empty share the same time complexity regardless of if they are implemented onto a dynamic, or static array.
+The time complexity these operations share is constant time.
+Constant time is essentially the fastest execution time an operation can have.

+For a dynamic array to correctly update capacity, a temporary array must be created with the updated capacity.
+Then the intial array's elements must be copied into the temorary array.
+Finally, the temporary array replaces the intial array.
+This means performing a push operation on a dynamic array with a full capacity executes at linear time.
+Linear time is slower than constant time, however, a dynamic array's push operation only runs at linear time when capacity is equivalent to size.
+On average, push will execute at constant time, but has the chance to execute at linear time.

 # Implementation and Interface

 - This implementation defines a dynamic array as a structure of type DynArr